Equestria: Manehattan

 The fictional city of "Manehattan" features numerous references based on famous New York City landmarks, like the Statue of Liberty (pictured).

 Manehattan is based on the archipelago of Manhattan and Long Island, portrayed as a large port metropolis, with many landmarks resembling those from New York City.
 A mirror of the Statue of Liberty, the "Mare Statue," is located on Friendship Island.
 The design and architecture of Manehattan is based on the 20th century and includes historical references.
 Phil Caesar of DHX Media stated he tried to avoid the use of modern technology within the city.
 Manehattan usually had things on top of its buildings.

 It is first depicted in "The Cutie Mark Chronicles" and featured prominently in "Rarity Takes Manehattan".
 The city is characterized by 20th-century technologies; including tall buildings and skyscrapers with asphalt streets decorated with electric jumbotrons, neon signs, and lampposts.
 Ponies' primary forms of transportation are pony-drawn taxi carriages or walking.
-Manehattan is the most densely populated and ethnically diverse city in Equestria, hosting all manner of races and species, and is a major commercial, financial and cultural center.
+Manehattan is considered the largest most densely populated and ethnically diverse city in Equestria (sometimes called the "Capital of the World" in a commercial sense) hosting all manner of races and species, and is a major commercial, financial and cultural center.

+Our Town

-Starlight's Village, also called Our Town, is a community in the Manehattan region and is characterized by a semi-arid climate.
+Starlight's Village, also called Our Town, is a community near Manehattan and is characterized by a semi-arid climate.